So a couple of weeks ago I reviewed JSEcoin

 - JSEcoin adds a banner to the bottom of your webpage to tell visitors that they are mining on their browser.
 This has a number of problems.
 Either visitors (from my feedback) don’t like being used for others’ profit or they are worried about using up their CPU power.

-- Whatever the reason, my readers at least were left with a bad taste in their mouth.
+- Whatever the reason, my readers, at least, were left with rather unimpressed.

 - Although an onscreen notification is supposed to meet your obligations to inform users that they are mining, it feels like a blatant attempt at self-promotion on JSEcoin’s behalf.

 - The other feature where you can mine your own coins is pretty much a waste of time.
 Your computer could be left mining 24/7 and you will earn a paltry amount of coins.
 Will this earning potential get more difficult as time goes on?
 Yes!

 Like all webmasters, our readers are kings and queens… to be revered and cherished.
 JSecoin didn’t seem to improve that relationship only impoverish it.